Startup Definitions

 Social Media MonitoringUsing social media channels to gauge attitudes and collect public perception data.

-Social ProofA psychological phenomenon where people assume the actions of others in an attempt to reflect correct behavior.
+Social ProofA psychological phenomenon where people assume the actions of others reflect correct behavior.

 Soft SellAdvertising and sales with subtle language and suggestions.